wely/DevCamp/HOL/dotnet/06-appinsights/README.md

 1. Click on Configure Exception collection and configure trace collection.
 This will enable additional trace listeners.

     ![image](./media/image-017.png)
+    > The snipet above was taken from the Application Insights Configuration window.
+You can access it by right-clicking the project in your solution and choosing 'Application Insights > Configure Application Insights...'.
+If you aren't seing this option, make sure you are using an updated version of the 'Developer Analytics Tools' extension.
+By the time of this writing, this is 7.12.

 1. Your Application Insights page should appear like below.